Tax and spending cuts possible at the same time, French finance minister says

-AIX-EN-PROVENCE, France French Finance Minister Bruno Le Maire said on Sunday it was possible to cut taxes and public spending at the same time, as France struggles to bring its budget deficit below the EU limit of 3 percent of economic output.
+AIX-EN-PROVENCE, France (Reuters) - French Finance Minister Bruno Le Maire said on Sunday it was possible to cut taxes and public spending at the same time, as France struggles to bring its budget deficit below the EU limit of 3 percent of economic output.

 Le Maire also said no final decision on the timeframe for the tax cuts promised by President Emmanuel Macron during the campaign had been taken, suggesting the one-year delay announced by the French prime minister this week could still budge.